JairDev/training-timer-and-chronometer/README.md

    * You can configure how many training cycles you need.
    * You can set rest time and work time.
    * Alert sound at the end of a cycle.

+You can see how it works here https://trainingtimerapp.netlify.com